 Help your child think outside the box with these 60 gift ideas.
 There's something for everyone here.
-And, if your children are inspired to give one of the gifts, share it with us over in our facebook group!
+And, if your children are inspired to give one of the gifts, share it with us!

 Hand written letters or cards.
 The letters that someone has taken the time to personally hand-write to me are some of my most treasured gifts.
 Especially ones from children.

 Short stories or books for the child who enjoys writing.
 Craft a story about the giftee, or have your child write about a fun time the two of them shared together (the saga of when grandma and I made a cake).
 You can even get a kit to make a real book, step by step.

 Artwork.
 This is great gift for any age, and can be especially nice if you ask your child to draw something about the person receiving the gift.

 Photo Frames and other decorated items.
 Sometimes these gifts can collect dust for 30+ years (looking at you, melted crayon bowl), but with a little thought you can help your child decorate an object the giftee would really use.

 Photo books or scrapbook.
 It's really easy to make a photo book these days online.
 Younger children can decide a few pictures to include, or you can type their memories in as quotes (Grandma go park).
 Older children may enjoy rearranging and designing the book with the software.
 Or, go old school and make a paper scrapbook.

 Favorite recipe book: Does your family cook together?
 Ask your child which recipes are their favorites, and then paste these into a book.

 Draw a comic for the giftee.
 Keep it traditional with pencil and paper, or use online software like Pixton.